firedot/tfe_lifecycle_and_output/README.md

 # TO-DO

 - Create a script that:
-  - Creates a variable from user input regarding:
-    - Exports the API Token needed to manage TFE
-    - Organization name
-    - Workspace name
   - Presents a list with procedures to choose from including but not limited to:
     - Create a run
     - Apply